Google AI glasses release date expectations, price estimates, and upgrades

 Should I wait for the Google AI glasses?

 - You should wait for Google's smart glasses if you want to use smart glasses but you don't like Meta's Ray-Bans.
-Google's may have enough features that would be a nice addition to your tech, even though currently, the majority of the features are still unknown.
+Google's option has enough features that it would be a nice addition to your tech.

 - You should not wait for Google's smart glasses if you're not interested in smart glasses or wearable tech, or if you find that Meta's AI glasses are good enough for your needs.
 Also, Apple is working on smart glasses too, reportedly, so if you're an Apple fan, you might want to wait on Cupertino's take.